rsta2/circle-docs/docs/system-services/memory.rst

 Methods callable from applications are:

-.. cpp:function:: size_t GetMemSize (void) const
+.. cpp:function:: size_t CMemorySystem::GetMemSize (void) const

 	Returns the total memory size available to the application, as reported by the firmware.

-.. cpp:function:: size_t GetHeapFreeSpace (int nType) const
+.. cpp:function:: size_t CMemorySystem::GetHeapFreeSpace (int nType) const

 	Returns the free space on the heap of the given type, according to the memory type ``HEAP_LOW``, ``HEAP_HIGH`` or ``HEAP_ANY``.
 Does not cover memory blocks, which have been freed.

-.. cpp:function:: static CMemorySystem *Get (void)
+.. cpp:function:: static CMemorySystem *CMemorySystem::Get (void)

 	Returns a pointer to the instance of ``CMemorySystem``.

-.. cpp:function:: static void DumpStatus (void)
+.. cpp:function:: static void CMemorySystem::DumpStatus (void)

 	Dumps some memory allocation status information.
 Requires ``HEAP_DEBUG`` to be defined.